 For the few who serve in “riskier” vocations like Commandos, Naval Divers and Chemical, Biological, Radiological Defence or Explosive Ordinance Disposal (CBRE) receive $300 in Combat Allowance, or “Risk Pay” as those in the service call it.

 The ‘good’ thing about your NSF allowance is that it is classified as an allowance, so you don’t have to take a chunk out of the meagre amount and pay it into your CPF.
-You also don’t pay taxes on it – not that it matters, since you’ll barely be clearing the $20,000 in tax-free chargeable income anyway.

 How Much Would A Non-Combat NSF Earn?